shabbyrobe/amiss/doc/mapper/custom.rst

 Both methods require you to build up an instance of ``Amiss\Meta``, which defines various object- mapping attributes that ``Amiss\Sql\Manager`` will make use of.

-.. note:: You should be familiar with the structure of the :doc:`metadata` before reading this
+.. note:: You should be familiar with the structure of the :doc:`metadata` before reading this guide
-.. guide.

 Extending ``Amiss\Mapper\Base``